MetPX/sarracenia/doc/Dev.rst

 - Set the version.
 - upload the release to pypi.org so that installation with pip succeeds.
-- upload the release to launchpad.org, so that the installation of debian packages using the repository succeeds.
+- upload the release to launchpad.net, so that the installation of debian packages using the repository succeeds.
-- upload the packages to sourceforge for other users to download the package directly
-- upload updated documentation to sourceforge.

 Versioning Scheme